Skip to main content

 Coastal seafood is extremely fresh

-Adriatic seafood is caught daily and served fresh.
-Reputable restaurants display the day's catch and prepare it simply.
+Most Adriatic seafood is landed the same day it's served.
+Good restaurants show you the day's catch and cook it simply.

 LOW